 Our attorneys can guide you every step of the way

 In some families, it becomes necessary for a legal guardian to be appointed to care for a child.
 These can be difficult and complicated situations.
 That’s why you need experienced legal representation familiar with family law.
-The family law attorneys at the Law Office of Edward C. Gill, P.A. can guide you through the process.
+The family law attorneys at Gill, Welsh, and Chamberlain, P.A. can guide you through the process.

 A guardianship is a temporary arrangement in which an adult who is not a child’s parent assumes the legal responsibility for that child’s care.
 This is usually because the parent is unable to currently provide this care.
 There are also other types of guardianship, such as for adults who have disabilities that makes it unable to care for themselves.

 The court grants the person named as guardian the powers, rights, and duties that are necessary to protect, manage and care for a child.
 This means that the guardian becomes responsible for the child’s day-to-day care.
 This includes food, shelter, clothing, education and routine medical and dental care.

 The child’s legal parents do not give up their rights.
 A court will determine how much contact the parent will have with the child, how much information the guardian needs to share and set a visitation schedule.
 The parent may be responsible for providing financial support, depending on the situation.

 Who can be a legal guardian in Delaware?
 Often, it’s an immediate family member, grandparent, aunt or uncle, first cousin or other close relative.
 A personal who is not a relative can also become a legal guardian but will need to be assessed by the Division of Family Services first.
 A legal guardian needs to be at least 18 years old.